I’m going to let you in on a not-so-little secret….I LOVE THE HOLIDAYS!

 For the past 3 years, I would toy with the idea of getting a tree or not getting a tree.
 I decide to go for it this year.
 The mister said he wanted a real tree, to which I reminded him that we live in a penthouse walk up and asked if he wanted to deal with that?
 Thousand guesses what his answer was? #no “But babe, I love the smell of a real tree…” First off, don’t we all?
 Secondly, “I’ll get you a fir scented candle.”
 Solves that problem.

-I went on the hunt for a beautiful, faux tree and settled on this one.
+I went on the hunt for a beautiful, faux tree.
 This actually took a good little while to find, because I have to be honest, many faux trees look cheapy.
 I wanted to find one that was as life-like as possible.
 Really happy with my choice – especially the magnolia leaf, pine cone and berry accents throughout which give it a lovely look.
 The cherry on top was that it is prelit…because I was NOT interested in having to string lights.
 In addition to the look, I needed to be conscientious about the size.
 I really only had one place in mind to put it…in the living room, by our the stairs leading up to our wet bar and roof deck.
 Given this space, I’d have to go with a slim tree (that wasn’t wide at the bottom) to allow for easy movement around it.

 2. Festive Shelving

 Your shelving is a the perfect place to get festive!
 You already know I love to switch up my shelving, and the holiday season is no different.
 I ordered this gold wreath from Mackenzie Childs (old, but similar here and here) our first Christmas in our condo which ended up being very small on our door.
 So this year, I pulled it out of storage and decide to use it on our shelves since I was going for a mixed metal theme this year.
 I of course added bottles of champagne (which you know I always have easily accessible), fresh flowers and these pretty decorative Mackenzie Childs deer.
 Fun fact: the deer are actually stocking holders.
 I removed the bottom hook and instead used them this way.
 Play around with your goodies!
+They also have super cute penguin holders, that you could use in the same way!

 Use your shelves to add little touches.